siegenth/streamsx.rabbitmq/samples/RequestProcessProxySample/readme.md

 As the load varies new servlets and Streams instance are brought up and down.
 The load balancer distributes the requests across the web servers.
 A monitoring process is responsible for bringing the components up and down.
-- The sample uses an J2EE Server (Jetty) and AMQP message (RabbitMQ) message broker.
-The message broker enables clients (WebServer) and servers (Streams) to be added independently.
+- The diagram depicts using a J2EE Server (client of Streams) communicating to Streams using a AMQP message (RabbitMQ) message broker.
+The message broker enables clients and servers (Streams) to be added independently.
-- The common resource is the queue that all requests from the client use.
+- The common resource (blue arrow) is the queue that all requests from the client use.
 - The J2EE application uses the J2EEv3 asynchronous processing feature which enables multiple requests to be outstanding at a time.
-- The Streams portion uses the RabbitMQRequestResponse() operator that accepts a number of commands for testing.
-Commands are passed on the URL.
-The sample application's flow:
+- The Streams portion uses the RabbitMQRequestResponse() operator to accept requests and return responses to the J2EE server.
+Requests, with their parameter's, ordinate on the URL.
+The sample application's flow follows:
 ![alt text](streamsFlow.jpg)